myriamh1/t-school-microservice/README.md

         }'
         EOF
     ```
-If the POST request return HTTP response 200 - OK, then the document is successfully inserted.
+If the POST request returns HTTP response 200 - OK, means the document is successfully inserted.
 Igonre the response message 'Unexpected d'.

 To query the account that you just inserted use url http://localhost:8080/micro/account?accountId=14402